SamirTalwar/monospacedmonologues.com/content/posts/2011-12-05--global-day-of-coderetreat.md

 are a bad thing, and you feel a bit of anguish every time you write one.
-Your tests are angelic in their beauty, and you feel a pang of sadness as the coffee mug rings and your pair gently takes the laptop from you, almost callously hitting the *Delete* key and vaporising your glorious creation.
+Your tests are angelic in their beauty, and you feel a pang of sadness as the coffee mug rings and your pair gently takes the laptop from you, almost callously hitting the _Delete_ key and vaporising your glorious creation.

 You feel a tear running down your cheek, but not from sadness.
 You've finally realised that it's not the destination that's important, it's the journey.

-* * * * *
+---

-*This is a rather dramatised account of a fictional programmer who attended last Saturday's Global Day of Coderetreat in London.
+_This is a rather dramatised account of a fictional programmer who attended last Saturday's Global Day of Coderetreat in London.
 The code and emotions are made up, but the events are real (except in the case of session four, where Olly and I were pretty close to smacking each other…